Security guard: Private security trends

-A 2009 review of trends in private security in Australia, conducted by Tim Prenzler, Karen Earle and Rick Sarre, published by the Australian Institute of Criminology, sought to examine the size and scope of the private security industry in Australia to help inform efforts to develop national consistent standards and licensing regimes.
+A 2009 review of trends in private security in Australia, conducted by Tim Prenzler, Karen Earle, and Rick Sarre, published by the Australian Institute of Criminology, sought to examine the size and scope of the private security industry in Australia to help inform efforts to develop nationally consistent standards and licensing regimes.

-The review found the industry had a similar gender profile to police (24% female, 76% male), however security had a wider, and older age profile – 35% of security officers were 45 to 64 years old, while 44% of police were concentrated between 30 and 39 years.
-The review noted that as of 2009, private security outnumbered police two to one; it expected that this rate would continue to slow as security technology become more readily-accessible, especially CCTV camera systems, which are often seen as being more cost-effective than guarding/mobile patrol service.
+The review found the industry had a similar gender profile to police (24% female, 76% male); however, security had a wider age range – 35% of security officers were aged 45 to 64, while 44% of police were aged 30 to 39.
+The review noted that, as of 2009, private security outnumbered police two to one; it expected that this ratio would continue to decline as security technology became more readily accessible, especially CCTV camera systems, which are often seen as more cost-effective than guarding/mobile patrol services.

-The review referenced a 2007 report from IBISworld (2007:24) that indicated four out of five of the largest private security companies in Australia were foreign-owned, accounting for 44.5% of the market share at the time.
+The review cited a 2007 report from IBISworld (2007:24) indicating that four out of five of the largest private security companies in Australia were foreign-owned, accounting for 44.5% of market share at the time.

 A 2018 report authored by Anthony Bergin, Donald Williams, and Christopher Dixon and published by the Australian Strategic Policy Institute, focused on the current role of private security in countering hostile threats.
-An evolving understanding of threats has resulted in private security playing a greater part in responding to critical incidents, such as terrorist attacks.
+An evolving understanding of threats has led private security to play a greater role in responding to critical incidents, such as terrorist attacks.

-The report provided a low end estimate of the total number of licensed security personnel across Australia as 120,000 (54,753 employed full-time, up from 52,768 in 2006).
+The report provided a low-end estimate of the total number of licensed security personnel across Australia as 120,000 (54,753 employed full-time, up from 52,768 in 2006).
 It said the security industry is nationally characterized as high-volume and high-turnover, given the conflict between a highly prescriptive selection process by employers and regulators who seek to ensure only fit and proper people are licensed.
 As such, approximately 47% of the industry consists of casual security officers.

-In 2018, referencing data provided by ASIAL, the report states that the private security industry has an annual turnover of AUD8 billion – split evenly between manpower and the electronics sector.
-Despite various companies being amalgamated or split up, there continues to be a high rate of foreign-ownership of major security providers; the industry overall however remains split between a small number of national companies and a large number of small, specialized businesses.
+In 2018, citing data from ASIAL, the report states that the private security industry has an annual turnover of AUD8 billion, split evenly between the workforce and the electronics sector.
+Despite various companies being amalgamated or split up, there remains a high level of foreign ownership among major security providers; however, the industry overall remains split between a small number of national companies and a large number of small, specialized businesses.

-Technological advancements in regards to drones, facial recognition, and robotics are expected to continue to augment the private security landscape in Australia.
+Technological advancements regarding drones, facial recognition, and robotics are expected to continue to augment the private security landscape in Australia.